McChronicle/BingeSkipper/README.md

 ## What is this?

-This is a simple plugin for Chromium based and Firefox based browsers that skips the following Netflix screens:
+This is a simple plugin for Chromium based and Firefox based browsers that skips the following screens:

+- on Netflix:
   - The "Skip Intro" button
   - The "Continue Watching" button
   - The "Next Episode" button (credits)
+- on Amazon Prime Video:
+  - TODO

 ## How to install